 Kids Corner - Crayon Rubbing

-So today we're doing a crayon rubbing, which is great for young kids to learn about colour mixing and the drawing and cutting helps develop fine motor skills.
+Today we're doing a crayon rubbing, which is great for young kids to learn about colour mixing and the drawing and cutting helps develop fine motor skills.

 Suitable for: 2 years (with help) - through to adults.